bpangburn/swingset/swingset/README.md

   After cloning, you can use an IDE, e.g. Eclipse or NetBeans, to compile/run.
   Or you can use mvn directly and then run as shown here.
 Note that compiled jar files will be in the ./target subdirectory.
+See the demo README.md compilation instructions for getting the built jar files into the local maven repository.

   SwingSet Library:
     `cd ./swingset/swingset/`
-    `mvn clean package -Prelease`
+    `mvn clean package -Prelease`   # javadoc target/reports/apidocs/index.html

 ## DEPENDENCY INTEGRATION